Westwoodlabs/web2dymo-docker/README.md

 # Web2Dymo
-Tool to print with Labelprinter va Web Interface
+Tool to print with Labelprinter via Web Interface